MadDoct/ESPAltherma/README.md

     ```

 4. Now open and edit the file you just uncommented, e.g. `include/def/ALTHERMA(HYBRID).h` (or the one under the language chosen) as follow:
     Uncomment each line of the values you are interested in. *Try not to get everything as it will turn into a very big mqtt message*.
+    NOTE: If using an esp8266 also remove PROGMEM.

     ```c++
     ...